 - Tamales /ta-ma-les/ Noun.
 Spanish, Bisaya, Ilokano, Tagalog, others.
 Depending on the region, Filipino tamales are made with rice flour, coconut milk, and various toppings like chicken, ham, nuts and egg.
 They are wrapped in banana leaves and steamed, and they have a unique flavor that is both sweet and savory.

 - Tablea or Tableya /ta-bley-ah/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A type of chocolate made from ground roasted cacao beans.

 - Talong /ta-long/ Noun.
 Tagalog, others.